-A sign, warning of bad things to come.
+A harbinger of doom is a sign, a warning of bad things to come.

 We now use 'harbinger' in a metaphorical sense, meaning 'forerunner; announcer'.
 With that meaning, almost anything can be harbingered - not exactly an everyday word that, but one that has been in occasional use since the 17th century.
 We sometimes hear of 'harbingers of Spring', or 'harbingers of day', but it is the 'harbingers of doom' that are the busiest in our present-day language.

 The original meaning of harbinger was quite specific and had nothing to do with any of the above.
 In the 12th century, a harbinger was a lodging-house keeper.
 The word derives from 'harbourer' or, as they spelled it then, 'herberer' or 'herberger' , that is, one who harbours people for the night.
 'Herberer' derives from the French word for 'inn' - 'auberge'.
 'Ye herbergers' are referred to (as common lodging-house keepers) in the Old English text The Lambeth Homilies, circa 1175.

 By the 13th century, 'harbinger' had migrated from its original meaning of lodging keeper, to refer to a scout who went ahead of a military force or royal court to book lodgings for the oncoming horde.
 This is the source of the 'advance messenger' meaning that we understand now.
 Geoffrey Chaucer was the first to record this meaning of 'harbinger', in The Man of Law's Tale, circa 1386:

 [The news through all the town was carried,

 It was some centuries until the figurative usage, when people began to speak of harbingers of things other than approaching royalty or house guests.
 The first suggestion of 'doom', or 'ruin' as the Edinburgh Advertiser had it, came in September 1772: